Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions: Transition rates

 Considering a plane wave and assuming that the quadrupole moment lies along the internuclear axis, we can write $T^2_p(\nabla E)= |E||k|T^2_p(\epsilon)$ and $T^2_p(Q(R))=D^{(2)}_{0p}(\omega)^* T_0^2(Q(R))=D^{(2)}_{0p}(\omega)^* |Q(R)|$ and find

 with

-For evaluation of the electronic-vibrational part of the transition quadrupole moment, $\mathcal{S}^{\mathrm{q}}_{\mathrm{ev}}=\int_0^\infty \chi_\nu^* Q(R)\chi_{\nu'}\mathrm{d}R $, the quadrupole moment of the groundstate as a function of the internuclear distance was taken from reference~\cite{feher_ab_1996} and the vibrational wave functions from Carollo \textit{et al.}~\cite{carollo_two-photon_2018}.
-For the quadrupole moment, we interpolated the given values by a fourth-order polynomial fit.
+For evaluation of the electronic-vibrational part of the transition quadrupole moment, $\mathcal{S}^{\mathrm{q}}_{\mathrm{ev}}=\int_0^\infty \chi_\nu^* Q(R)\chi_{\nu'}\mathrm{d}R $, the quadrupole moment of the ground state as a function of the internuclear distance was taken from reference~\cite{feher_ab_1996} and the vibrational wave functions from Carollo \textit{et al.}~\cite{carollo_two-photon_2018}.
+To evaluate the integral for the quadrupole moment, we interpolated the given values by a fifth-order polynomial fit.
 The rotational part of the quadrupole transition moment $\mathcal{S}^{\mathrm{q}}_{\mathrm{rot}}$ is given by

 The resulting selection rules are \begin{itemize} \item $\Delta J = 0, \pm 1, \pm 2$ \item $\Delta \Omega = 0$ \item $\Delta m_J=p$ \end{itemize}